 As analysts gain the flexibility to create new models and transformations of network data with Orion, a critical need arises for better methods to preview and compare the constructed networks.
-While Orion provides some initial capabilities to support these tasks, we believe providing even more sophisticated visual and statistical techniques to summarize the similarities, differences, trends, and outliers of the resulting networks is an area ripe for future research.
+While Orion provides capabilities to support these tasks, we believe that providing even more sophisticated visual and statistical techniques to summarize the similarities, differences, trends, and outliers of the resulting networks is an area ripe for future research.
 Additionally, while Orion provides great power for analysts to model networks that match their hypotheses, the vast number of possibilities to construct a network may seem daunting.
-Future work includes providing users with smarter suggestions to help uncover networks models with interesting and meaningful patterns.
+An interactive visual representation of Orion's linking graph may assist users in understanding and specifying network models.
+Future work might also provide users with proactive automatic suggestions to help uncover network models with interesting and meaningful patterns.